50 Festive Christmas Things To Do In Florida for 2024

 You can also meet Rudolph the Red-Nosed Reindeer and other characters, like the Abominable Snowman.

 There are some spectacular shows to get into the spirit too.
-This includes Christmas on Ice, which is similar to the Rockettes, Elmo’s Christmas Wish, and Three King’s Journey.
-This is all included in your park admission and it starts on November 11th
+This includes Christmas on Ice, which is similar to the Rockettes, Santa’s North Pole Experience, and the Holly Jolly Express.
+This is all included in your park admission and it starts on November 15th.

 For a taste of Brick-mas, Legoland has holiday shows and meet and greets going on every weekend starting after Thanksgiving.
 There is the Holiday Village, Christmas characters, and a LEGO Christmas Tree.